gabrielsadaka/gabrielsadaka.github.io/dotnet-core-kafka/post.md

 }
 ```

 There is a .NET Core worker for the Producer which leverages the shared DI setup from the `Common.Kafka` library.
-It publishes 3 separate messages, two of which that are published to the same topic every second.
-This shows that multiple message types can be published to the same topic while being consumed be independent handlers.
+It publishes 3 separate messages, two of which are published to the same topic every second.
+This shows that multiple message types can be published to the same topic while being consumed by independent handlers.

 ```csharp
 public static IHostBuilder CreateHostBuilder(string[] args)